Process for visa application

-If your fingerprints WERE collected within the last 59 months for a Schengen visa, you may not have to give new fingerprints for your next visa application and your personal appearance is not necessary, if the Schengen visa system allows.
-This means that someone can submit your application on your behalf, but an appointment and a physical submission of the visa application remain mandatory.
-Please provide a photocopy of all Schengen visas issued within the last 59 months, in addition to all other required documents: Schengen visa requirements.
+If your fingerprints were collected within the last 59 months for a Schengen visa, you won’t have to give new fingerprints for your next visa application Please provide a photocopy of all Schengen visas issued within the last 59 months, in addition to all other required documents: Schengen visa requirements.

 Personal appearance and fingerprints are not necessary for children under the age of 12.

-Residents living within our consular district that are applying for a Schengen visa need to submit their visa application file with an appointment.
+Residents living within our consular district have to apply in person with an appointment.

 A valid travel insurance for the entire Schengen territory is required.
 A letter from your insurance company mentioning the coverage of at least $ 40,000 or Euro 30,000 for any medical, evacuation and repatriation expenses during your whole stay has to be presented.
 A photocopy of your insurance card will not suffice.
 The insurance coverage letter is compulsory.
 If your insurance company does not provide such a letter or such coverage, please purchase an international insurance.
 Applicants missing this document will systematically have their visa denied.

 Your valid passport must have been issued within the last ten years, have at least two empty pages and be valid for at least three months after the intended date of departure from the Schengen Area.

 General visa questions are not answered.
 Only if you have a specific question that is not answered on our website, may you write an email to email@example.com indicating your first names, names, date of birth, nationality and visa application online ID.